neilbeveridge/zuul-netty/performance-tests/performance-dedicated.md

 ## Introduction

-We seek to demonstrate the benefits of the Netty stack over Tomcat when utilising non-blocking IO inbound and outbound and zero-copy buffer transfer.
+We seek to prove the hypothesis that the Netty stack (Zuul-Netty) is able to produce a more stable, higher-throughput and lower-latency performance characteristic than the original Neftlix Zuul implementation (Zuul-Tomcat).
+We posit that significant gains will be achieved by utilising non-blocking outbound IO and zero-copy buffer transfer.

 An experiment will be carried out to tune and stress both implementations, measuring throughput and latency as strain effects surface.